goeh/grails-recent-domain/README.md

 ### each

+The *each* tag is used to iterate over domain instances in the recent list.

 Attribute | Description
 --------- | --------------
-type      | domain class or "property name" of a domain class tag       | optional tag/sub-group name reverse   | true for reversed list (last visited first) max       | max number of domain instances to list var       | name of attribute holding reference to domain (default 'it')
+type      | domain class or "property name" of a domain class tag       | optional name of sub-list reverse   | true for reversed list (last visited first) max       | max number of domain instances to list var       | name of attribute holding reference to domain (default 'it')